peferso/cheat-sheets/AWS/README.md

     print('started your instances: ' + str(instances))
 ```

-   * Under basic settings set the Timeout to 10 seconds.
+   * Under basic settings section, set the Timeout to 10 seconds.

 Repeat the same steps for creating another function to stop a specific EC2 instance, and paste the code
 ```python